Technical Writing in Science Class: The Handbook

 English learners often have academic language problems that undermine their performance in science classes.
 This chapter reveals how overt technical writing practice addresses their special needs and helps ESL students develop their cognitive maturity, their ability to use appropriate text signals and science idioms, and the quality of their note taking.

-Extensions and Applications
+Part 3: Extensions and Applications

 More Applications

-Our core exercises aim to gradually develop basic technical writing skills, foundational skills that all high-school students should have.
+The checklists aim to gradually develop basic technical writing skills, foundational skills that all high-school students should have.
 The applications listed above assume those basic skills and then add others (some visual, some verbal).
-These situations also add more demanding constraints that call for applying one's skills with greater complexity and sophistication.
+These situations also add more demanding constraints that call for applying one’s skills with greater complexity and sophistication.
 And science class is often where students encounter these greater communication demands.

 For example, underperforming science students are often limited by their poor note-taking or weak technical presentation skills.
 Such literacy limits then thwart adequate work in class science projects (or adequate communication with peers and teachers about science topics or problems).
 Integrating usability-based note-taking or talk-giving lessons into science class can thus directly build prerequisite science-enabling skills that make more technical work possible.
 ESL science students find these communication challenges even greater and hence they stand to gain even more from overt attention to these needs.